 The goddesses are dressed in fine silk saris, with elaborate jewels and put onto a stand.
 Smaller idols are sold while large ones are placed in temples.

 ❖ The strange history behind the Durga mud statues

 There are many festivals that happen year-long all over India.
 But perhaps the most interesting might be one that is particularly popular in the East of India; Durga Puja.

 In India, all rituals are sacred.
 According to the Hindu ritual for the preparation of the Durga idol, four things are of utmost importance: mud from the Ganga River, cow urine, cow dung and soil from a prostitute’s land (forbidden territories).
 Without the soil from the forbidden land, the statues are deemed incomplete.
 This is a ritual that although it has been custom for years, no one really understands or knows why.

 During the tenth day of Durga Puja, statues of the gods are floated down the sacred river that their mud was originally pulled from.
 After some time the statues sink, and the mud goes into the river once again.
 This symbolises the return of the god and goddesses back to nature.

 Although the Durga Puja festival is usually in September / October every year, you can see the mud statues being craftily made at any time of year in Kolkata.

 The closest train station is Sovabazar metro station in North Kolkata.
 From there the mud workshops of Kumortuli are an 11-minute walk.

-Most of the workshops are centred around Bonomali Sarkar St. So start here and find yourself getting lost.
+Most of the workshops are centered around Bonomali Sarkar St. So start here and find yourself getting lost.